 - Amusingly enough, Thanos from the Marvel Cinematic Universe has started to become this.
-Canonically, he is supposed to be the Bigger Bad, The Dreaded and one of the most powerful beings in the Universe, but the fact that, by Phase 2, he has yet to get any of his Infinity Gems (and might have actually lost one) made him quite subject to mockery.
+Canonically, he is supposed to be the Bigger Bad, The Dreaded and one of the most powerful beings in the Universe, but the fact that, by Phase 2, he has yet to get any of his Infinity Gems (and actually lost one by letting Loki borrow it) made him quite subject to mockery.
 Him being betrayed by practically everybody in the Guardians of the Galaxy movie and not bothering to actually react probably doesn't help either.

 - Xander Harris from Buffy the Vampire Slayer.
 The man shall always be 'The Zeppo' of the Scooby Gang, one of the guys who Whedon goes above and beyond the call of duty of putting through the wringer.
 The fact that his Crowning Moments Of Awesome are (for the most part) talking his way to victory (ex. bluffing a Mad Bomber zombie into running away on "The Zeppo", getting the rocket launcher to destroy The Judge, confronting DarkSide!Willow when she decides to wipe out the planet) rather than beat the hell out of the bad guy doesn't help.
 If anything, fanfic attempts to give him a level in badass tend to go the other way.